Lost Girls (graphic novel): Plot summary

 In addition to the three women's erotic flashbacks, the graphic novel depicts sexual encounters between the women and other guests and staff of the hotel.
 The erotic adventures are set against the backdrop of unsettling cultural and historic events of the period, such as the debut of Igor Stravinsky's The Rite of Spring and the assassination of Archduke Franz Ferdinand of Austria.
 The graphic novel ends with Alice's mirror being destroyed by German soldiers who burn down the hotel.

 Literary significance and reception

-Moore is one of the most critically acclaimed writers in the field of comic books, and the release of this work received widespread coverage in the industry media.
+The release of this work received widespread coverage in the industry media.
 Despite the price of US$75, the book's first two print runs of 10,000 each sold out at the distributor level on the day of their release, with the US sales at the end of 2007 reaching 35,000 copies.